ibm-cloud-docs/vmwaresolutions/vcenter/vc_reassigningprimarycluster.md

 {: #vc_reassigningprimarycluster-prereq}

 * Ensure that VMware NSX® is upgraded to the most recent version (4.1.2 or later).
-* Before you reassign your primary cluster, you must migrate the management virtual machines (VMs) and the NSX edge management VMs.
+* Before you reassign your primary cluster, you must migrate all management VMs, NSX edge management VMs, and Usage Meter VMs if you deployed Usage Meter VM.
 * Do not migrate all VMs at the same time, as this action might cause failures.

 To migrate your VMs, complete the following procedures in the VMware vSphere Web Client.